How do I know what size ceiling fixtures to buy & at what height do I install them?

 For ceiling fixtures in a room:

 In general, take the width and the length of the room in feet, add those two lengths together and convert to inches.
 That is the basic size fixture you should purchase for the space.
-For example, a living room that is 15′-0″ x 12′-0″ = 27′-0″ So your ceiling fixture should be approximately 27″ in width.
-Of course, rules are meant to be broken as in several of the delightful examples below:
+For example, a living room that is 15′-0″ x 12′-0″ = 27′-0″, so your ceiling fixture should be approximately 27″ in width.

 jennaleelac.blogspot.com